-In order to receive the Verification Statement, the MSAN/Dietetics Focus requires that the students complete the required graduate courses and:
+In order to receive the Verification Statement, the MSAN/RDN Focus requires that the students complete the required graduate courses and:

-- 1. Complete the required coursework at a grade point average of 3.0 or higher within 3 years of matriculation (150%) - Complete all competency-based assessments and 1214 hours of SEL at the required target levels\ - 3.
-Complete and submit self-evaluation of performance and experience after each Supervised Experiential Learning experience - 4.
-Submit the final online ePortfolio as a required component of the capstone course - 5.
-Complete and submit final program evaluation upon completion of Supervised Experiential

-Learning hours and didactic requirements
+- 1. Complete the required coursework at a grade point average of 3.0 or higher within 3 years of matriculation (150%) - 2.
+Complete all competency-based assessments and 1214 hours of SEL at the required target levels - 3.
+Complete and submit self-evaluation of performance and experience after each supervised practice rotation. - 4.
+Submit the final online ePortfolio as a required component of the capstone course. - 5.
+Complete and submit final program evaluation upon completion of supervised practice and didactic requirements

-\Meet all ACEND® competencies prior to completion of the program.
-These competencies specify what every registered dietitian nutritionist should be able to do at the beginning of their practice career.
+Meet all ACEND® competencies prior to completion of the program.
+These competencies specify what every registered dietitian nutritionist should be able to do at the beginning of his/her practice career.
 The core competency statements build on appropriate knowledge and skills necessary for the entry-level practitioner to perform reliably in the professional practice setting.
 See course syllabi for a discussion of the course requirements to meet the competencies.